-- Your website sucks: Your visitors expect a visually appealing, easy on the eyes website upon arrival.
+- Your website sucks: Your visitors expect a visually appealing, easy-on-the-eyes website upon arrival.
 They are already sick of advertisement-loaded, poorly made websites all over the Internet and if yours is no better, they won’t be very happy about it.
 Give your visitors a pleasant surprise by having a website with the right contrast, the right typography, the right layout, and the right color scheme.
 Hire a top-notch designer and pay them whatever you can but please make sure your website looks good.

-- Lack of call to action: Well designed and drafted Call-To-Action (CTA) banners can make a huge difference to conversion rate.
+- Lack of call to action: Well-designed and drafted Call-To-Action (CTA) banners can make a huge difference in conversion rate.
 Missing or badly designed CTAs perhaps be the single biggest reason why visitors bounce from your website.
-Once visitors have gone through the page they landed on, don’t let them struggle on what they should be doing next.
+Once visitors have gone through the page they landed on, don’t let them struggle with what they should be doing next.
 Guide them to the actions that you think are optimal for that page.
 If it is a blog, you want them to subscribe to blog updates.
 You may want them to go through relevant case studies and whitepapers if it is a corporate site.
-In a nutshell, don’t let them think too hard about what is their expected next action on this website.
+In a nutshell, don’t let them think too hard about what their expected next action is on this website.
 Guide them gently using calls to action placed prominently at the right places on the website.
 Mostly, these right places are the ones where a visitor has just completed their original purpose (for which they landed on the site) and is wondering what to do next.

 - Too many options: Having too many options for a visitor can also lead to a higher bounce rate.
-This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than your inner website pages.
+This is partly the reason why you will observe that the bounce rate on your homepage is probably higher than on your inner website pages.
 Having too many links/calls to action competing for visitor attention can increase anxiety and lead to visitors leaving the website in search of a better alternative.
 This is where experienced conversion optimization firms (such as Wingify 🙂 ) and good web designers help you in creating a proper layout with different calls to action appealing to different kinds of visitors, hence reducing bounce rate.

 How to fix the high bounce rate?

-Reducing high bounce rate significantly is possible.
+Reducing the high bounce rate significantly is possible.
 As different websites serve different goals and cater to different audiences, there is no sure-shot way of fixing the bounce rate.
 For instance, LA Tourism successfully reduced its bounce rate by 43%.

 - Segment bounce rate by landing/entry page: your website’s overall bounce rate conveys absolutely no actionable information; it is vague and imprecise.
 The best way to get a true picture of your website’s bounce rate is to see the bounce rate for each landing/entry page.
 Using your web analytics tool, see which are the top 20 landing pages on your website and what their bounce rates are.
 You will be surprised to know that there is a dramatic difference in bounce rate across different landing pages.
-Your top priority should be to fix or optimize pages/categories which are most trafficked and have the highest bounce rates.
+Your top priority should be to fix or optimize pages/categories that are most trafficked and have the highest bounce rates.

-- Surveys: there are many tools on the web which allow you to survey visitors who are about to bounce, just before they leave the website.
+- Surveys: there are many tools on the web that allow you to survey visitors who are about to bounce, just before they leave the website.
 Though I particularly don’t like such methodologies because they frustrate an already unsatisfied visitor, you may find them useful for your website and audience type.

-- Visitor moves and heatmaps: products such VWO Insights help you to record mouse movements, clicks, scroll activity and keypresses of your visitors to find out what exactly they do once they arrive on your landing pages.
+- Visitor moves and heatmaps: products such as VWO Insights help you to record mouse movements, clicks, scroll activity, and keypresses of your visitors to find out what exactly they do once they arrive on your landing pages.
 It can be a great way to find out that, for example, most of your visitors don’t notice your ‘SIGNUP NOW’ button in the sidebar (And you thought people aren’t interested in the offering).
 Similarly, you can see heatmaps to find out where exactly on the page visitors are clicking/engaging and if it is optimal.

-- Testing: usually the only way to find out what works is to test it.
+- Testing: The only way to find out what works is to test it.
 You should set up a split test to try multiple different website designs, layouts, styling, calls to action, etc. Hire a testing agency, if you wish, but make sure you are doing testing on your website continuously to always reduce the bounce rate.

 What are your strategies for reducing bounce rates?
 Do you think you are doing a good job on your website (as far as optimizing bounce rate is concerned)?
 Are you satisfied with your existing bounce rate?

 The answers to these questions can only be found through systematic and continuous testing on your website.
-Once you have the test results in your hand, make sure you focus your website optimization efforts first on the bounce rate and then onto other metrics.
+Once you have the test results in your hand, make sure you focus your website optimization efforts first on the bounce rate and then on other metrics.